 In order to get close to achieving a balanced budget in future years the School has sought to imbed a culture of cost efficiency across the entire school to include all areas of expenditure, across all departments in the school.
 We have a clear Tender Policy for the purchasing of goods or services costing over £5,000.
 Decisions for purchases between £5,000 and £25,000 are reported back to the Finance and Personnel Committee, whereas purchases over £25,000 must receive prior approval by the Finance and Personnel Committee.

 During the year we have continued to seek savings in expenditure wherever possible, whilst seeking to ensure that the ageing school estate is maintained.
-This has been a greater challenge this year due to rising inflation, and scarcity of some essential goods and delays in deliveries.
+This has been a greater challenge this year due to sustained high inflation rates.
 Cost savings have been sought wherever it was practicable to do so.